Certain groups of people are a lot more likely to experience ear fatigue than others. Could you be at risk?

 As we touched on earlier, you don’t need to have hearing loss to experience ear fatigue.
 Ear fatigue can occur after prolonged exposure to sound.
 There is much online discussion on the topic between audiophiles looking for ways to stay on top of ear fatigue!
 After all, those in the music industry depend on fresh ears!
 Because ear fatigue can cause a loss of sensitivity, music producers are encouraged to rest their ears for a day before finishing off a track, so they’re not impeded when assessing the final product.

 Anyone in a role where music or excessive noise is part and parcel of the work environment should be aware of ear fatigue.
-Even people who have hearing aids can still experience the condition from time to time.
+Even people who have hearing aids Gold Coast can still experience the condition from time to time.
 If you find yourself feeling ear fatigue symptoms, some of our tips below can help to hit the refresh button:

 Take short breaks throughout the day, even 5-10 minutes away from your noisy environment can help your ears get a rest.

 Step outside alone for lunch or a walk in a quiet area – don’t take any calls!

 We all like to watch our favourite shows of an evening, but try swapping for a book if you’re finding your ears need a break!

 If your day allows, a power nap is a great way to alleviate ear fatigue symptoms.